Harlinn/Harlinn.Windows/README.md

 Header only libraries are contained within ''Static library (.lib)'' or shared files projects, everything else creates a dll.

+Several of the libraries have been modified, sometimes extensively, to export the functions and variables, that are part of their APIs, from the dlls.

 All C++ code compiles using [/std:c++latest](https://docs.microsoft.com/en-us/cpp/build/reference/std-specify-language-standard-version?view=msvc-170) and [/Zc:__cplusplus](https://docs.microsoft.com/en-us/cpp/build/reference/zc-cplusplus?view=msvc-170)

+You should be able to use all the libraries commercially.
+Features that would pull inn libraries under [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), or similarly restrictive licenses, have been left out of the various projects.
+A few projects are published under [LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License), and the existence of this repository should satisfy the obligation to publish any changes to code published under this license.

 ### [abseil](https://abseil.io/)
 **Version:** 20240116.2